JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - Half has minimal independent impact.

 **Practical Implication:**
-The limited predictive power of context implies that what happens during the set execution, decision-making, play selection, ruck tempo, athleticism is the primary determinant of attacking success.
-However, the model is still valuable as a context-adjusted expectation benchmark, allowing coaches and analysts to evaluate whether a team is performing above or below expectation given the situation.
+The limited predictive power of static context provides a powerful insight for coaching staff: set success is not pre-determined.
+Set outcomes are driven by in-set execution, player skill, and decision-making—factors that occur during the play itself.
+The model is still valuable, however, as it provides a context-adjusted expectation benchmark, allowing analysts to evaluate if a team is performing above or below expectation given their situation.

 ---

 # 3. Background

-This report is built to answer a specific, practical question for coaches and analysts:

-> **"Given what we know at the start of a set (season, team, starting zone, half), what is the probability this possession will be a far set?"**
+The primary objective of this project is to quantitatively measure the influence of static, pre-set contextual factors on attacking performance in the NRLW.
+Our goal is to answer the question: To what extent does context alone pre-determine success?

-This question is important because the **NRLW has changed dramatically since 2018**.
-Comparing teams across different seasons using simple stats like *average metres gained* is unfair.
-A team in 2024 might look better than a 2018 team simply because they started in better field positions, not because they were more skilled.
+This objective is important because the NRLW has changed dramatically since its inception in 2018, marked by rapid expansion, increased athleticism, and professionalisation.
+Comparing teams across these different eras using simple raw metrics (like average metres gained per game) is inherently unfair.
+A team in 2025 might appear to have superior attacking performance than a 2018 team simply because they benefited from better average field position, not necessarily because they were more skilled.
+This analysis aims to isolate and quantify the leverage of context, providing analysts with a fair context-adjusted expectation for set success.

-To solve this, we first need a **consistent definition of success**.
-We define a **"far set"** as any possession that gains **131.8 metres or more**.
-This value represents the **80th percentile of metres gained from own-half starts in 2018**.
-By fixing this benchmark, we avoid “moving the goalposts” and can compare performances across seasons fairly.

-Crucially, our models only use predictors that a coach would know **before** the set begins:

-- **Season:** 2018, 2019, etc.
-- **Team:** Which team has the ball.
-- **Starting Zone:** Where on the field the set starts (e.g., deep in their own half, midfield).
+In sports analytics, prediction models commonly focus on outcomes like scoringor win probability, often using complex features like player fatigue or historical opponent match-ups.
+However, in the realm of in-game tactical analysis for sports like Rugby League, there is a gap in studies that specifically quantify the influence of static positional context versus dynamic execution on set-level metrics.
+Our work contributes directly to this gap.
+By achieving a low predictive score, we provide a robust, data-driven quantification of the widely held coaching principle that in-set execution dominates static factors.
+This result validates the current tactical focus of high-performance teams.

+To ensure our findings are realistic and directly applicable to setting pre-game expectations, we adhere to using only factors that are known before the set begins.
+This prevents data leakage, the use of information generated during the set (such as the number of passes, ruck tempo, or tackles broken) to predict the outcome itself.

+We used the following pre-set contextual factors as predictors:
+- Teamname: The identity of the team in possession.
+- Seasonid: The year of the competition, which captures league-wide changes in athleticism and structure.
-- **Half:** First or second half.
+- HalfTag: The simplified starting zone, categorized as 'Own,' 'Mid,' or 'Opponent’s' half.

-This approach prevents **data leakage**, we are not using information from within the set (like number of passes or tackle breaks) to predict the outcome.
-This keeps the model realistic for setting **real-world expectations**, helping answer questions like:

-> “We started this set deep in our territory.
-Did we perform above or below what was expected for that situation?”
+- halfNumber and setcount: Details about the time and sequence of the possession within the game.

+These factors were used to predict the binary target variable, farSet (sets that gained over the fixed 13.18 metre benchmark), allowing us to measure the context's influence on the likelihood of a high-gain possession.

 ---